On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: Numerical results

+Fig. \ref{single_group_power} shows the minimal total transmission power required by different schemes, when $P_{max}=\infty$.
+In this figure, an important observation needs to be highlighted that the minimal total transmission power required by NOMA NJT is same as that required by N-NOMA.
+Which means that N-NOMA degrades to NOMA NJT when the power of one BS is sufficiently large.

-Fig. (\ref{multi_group_compare}) shows the comparison among the proposed greedy algorithm with other benchmark schemes in terms of outage performance.
-These benchmark schemes are: \begin{itemize} \item ZFBF/Ran algorithm:users are randomly paired and ZFBF is applied in each group; \item H-CoMP-NOMA/Ran algorithm: users are randomly grouped, and H-CoMP-NOMA is applied in each group; \item H-CoMP-NOMA/Corr algorithm: CoMP users are sequentially paired with the NOMA users with smallest channel angels, and H-CoMP-NOMA is applied in each group. \end{itemize} From the figure, it is shown that the proposed scheme is better than other schemes in terms of outage performance.
-Besides, as the number of users increases, the outage probability achieved by the proposed greedy scheme decreases, which reveals that the proposed scheme can adequately utilize the multi-user diversity.
+Figs. \ref{mulgroup_varK} and \ref{mulgro_varN} show the comparison among the proposed H-N-NOMA/QDUP algorithm with other benchmark schemes in terms of outage performance, in the scenario with multiple CoMP and NOMA users.
+These benchmark schemes are: \begin{itemize} \item ZFBF/Ran: users are randomly paired and ZFBF is applied in each group; \item ZFBF/minCorr: CoMP users are sequentially paired with the NOMA users with largest channel angels, and ZFBF is applied in each group; \item H-N-NOMA/Ran: users are randomly grouped, and H-N-NOMA is applied in each group; \item H-N-NOMA/maxCorr: CoMP users are sequentially paired with the NOMA users with smallest channel angels, and H-N-NOMA is applied in each group. \item N-NOMA/Ran: users are randomly grouped, and N-NOMA is applied in each group; \end{itemize} The outage probabilities in Figs. \ref{mulgroup_varK} and \ref{mulgro_varN} are obtained as follows.
+In each trial, users are divided into $K$ groups and for each group, if the target rates of the users cannot be supported by the using the allocated power, then it is counted as one time of outage event.
+Finally, the outage probability can be calculated as: